sokolhessnerlab/itrackvalr/README.md

 Then, open the `itrackvalr` directory and double-click on `itrackvalr.Rproj` to launch the project in RStudio.
 When RStudio first loads the project, it will source the included `.RProfile` to configure helpful defaults for your session.

+### Participant data

+For the current studies, participant data is stored on a shared drive at the University of Denver.
+If you plan to work with participant data during your session, you must connect to the data separately from this package from whichever machine you are working from.

+If working remotely, a secure connection to participant data requires connecting to the DU VPN and then mounting the shared drive to your computer.

 ## Code of Conduct

 We are committed to fostering a welcoming community for the `itrackvalr` package.